IgA Nephropathy Treatment: 5 Keys To Maintaining Renal Function

 • Hematuria — Blood in your urine, which gives it a pink or red color

-Left untreated, IgA nephropathy continues to progress and may eventually lead to kidney failure, also known as end-stage renal disease or ESRD.
+Left untreated, IgA nephropathy continues to progress and may eventually lead to kidney failure, also known as end-stage renal disease, or ESRD.
 In fact, around 45 percent of people with IgA nephropathy develop kidney failure within 20 years of being diagnosed.
 The only treatments available for kidney failure are dialysis or a kidney transplant.

 It’s important to follow your treatment plan to keep your kidneys as healthy as possible.
 Here are five treatments your nephrologist may recommend for IgA nephropathy to help maintain your kidney function.